seL4/docs/Hardware/CEI_TK1_SOM/Daughter-Board.md

 {{<attachment:jumpered.jpg%7CUARTs> jumpered|width="50%"}}

-'''Note''': On this board, UART1 is connected to the RADIO output, the FTDI port, and the activity LEDs.
+**Note**: On this board, UART1 is connected to the RADIO output, the FTDI port, and the activity LEDs.
 UART2 is connected to the GPS output.
 It is possible to swap these at the TK1 input side without consequence (this would put the kernel dump through the GPS output, and UART2